decred/dcrdevdocs/docs/environments/testnet.md

 # <img class="dcr-icon" src="/img/dcr-icons/Dcrtl.svg" /> Testnet

-Last updated for testnet3

 ---

-## Why Use Testnet?

-The [testnet](testnet.md) is a wonderful place where you can experiment with the Decred applications without worrying that a mistake will cost you real money.
-It is actually recommended that people use the testnet to learn the basics of the Decred software and any new features.
+Testnet is a full Decred network which is completely independent from mainnet.
+Decred on testnet carry no economic value, making testnet the perfect place to test new applications and experiment without risk before moving onto mainnet.

-Decred is currently on its 3rd Testnet, also known as testnet3.
+Decred is currently on its 3rd testnet, also known as testnet3.
 Testnets are periodically reset to help keep a manageable blockchain file size.

 ## How to Run a Testnet Node